 At the end of March, Uruguay (South America), where the beef comes from, is due for a quality check.
 Purpose of the call is to inspect the entire production chain and to personally make sure the animals are treated well and are eventually killed in a humane manner.
 And the inspection begins at the source.
-In one week, two organic farms, three meat processing plants and four abattoirs are called on.
+In one week, two organic farms, three meat processing plants and four abattoirs are visited.

-Abattoirs Even though the animals have had a better and longer life than cattle from the regular industry, there comes a time when their life will end.
+Even though the animals have had a better and longer life than cattle from the regular industry, there comes a time when their life will end.
 By comparison, animals from organic farms live for almost three years, animals from mainstream farms live one year shorter.
 Uruguay has seven organically certified abattoirs.
 Arthur visits the abattoirs where our meat comes from.
 At these locations, he checks that the animals are killed in the most stress-free manner.
 For instance, the animals are taken to the abattoirs at night because of the cooler air when the herd is more relaxed.
 The consignment notes of the drivers transporting the animals to the abattoir are also checked: animal transports may not exceed a period of three hours.

 PUL is on the list of abattoirs for Arthur to visit.
 This company has been bio-certified by Control Union since December 2000.
 As many as 284 organic farmers supply them with animals.
 PUL checks that the animals are free from growth hormones, traces of pesticides and heavy metals.
 Arthur gets a full guided tour of the abattoirs, from the animals arriving to the actual filling of the container with the final product.

-Successful mission After his trip, Arthur can look back on a successful mission to Uruguay.
+After his trip, Arthur can look back on a successful mission to Uruguay.
 The animals are treated well and the farmers, meat processing plants and abattoirs are working in accordance with organic guidelines.

-Why meat from Uruguay?
-Europe has also organic farms, and people sometimes wonder why organic meet is imported all the way from Uruguay.
+Europe also has organic farms, and people sometimes wonder why organic meet is imported all the way from Uruguay.
 In a nutshell, it is more sustainable for the following reasons:

-Cattle from Uruguay are not given any supplementary feed, unlike European cattle.
+- Cattle from Uruguay are not given any supplementary feed, unlike European cattle.
 It would involve long-distance transport by truck to get feed to the right place.
 Road transport is no issue for cattle from Uruguay.

-Since the animals get no supplementary feed, products like soy, corn and wheat are not going to waste.
+- Since the animals get no supplementary feed, products like soy, corn and wheat are not going to waste.
 And another benefit: no trees have to make room for land cultivation.

-We need a large amount of meat for the production of our feed; more meat than one European supplier can provide.
+- We need a large amount of meat for the production of our feed; more meat than one European supplier can provide.
 Shipping one sea container full of beef to the Netherlands is far more sustainable than buying meat from a number of suppliers in Europe.
 It also means substantial savings on road transport.